Genusbiz/docs/users/analyze-report-and-discover/analysis/designer/formula-designer.md

 The Formula Designer is used to create and edit a [Formula](../concepts/index.md#formula)

 The Formula Designer is divided into three sections:
-* A Parameter Pane (to the left)
+* A Toolbar (top left)
-* A Toolbar (at the top, to the right)
+* A Parameter Pane (to the right)
-* A Formula Area (the remaining part)
+* A Expression Area (the remaining part)

-### Parameter Pane
-The Parameter Pane contains the available [Values](../concepts/index.md#value) that can be used as operand nodes in the Formula.

-The parameters are divided into three types:
-* Tile Values - the (visible) values defined on the tile, e.g. columns defined for a table.
-* Local Values - local (hidden) values (scope: tile) to be used by formulas.
-These can be added/edited/deleted.
-* Local Formulas - local formulas (scope: tile) to be used by formulas.
-These can be added/edited/deleted.

-As such, Local Values and Formulas can be reused by multiple formulas.
-Local Formulas can also be used to e.g. divide a complex, long formula in to multiple maintainable sub formulas.

-To add a parameter/value to the formula, you just have to click the desired parameter/value, and a corresponding value reference operand node will be added to the formula.

 ### Toolbar
 The Toolbar contains the various operators (addition, subtraction, multiplication etc.), operands (constant, if-then) and group/function nodes that can be added to a formula.
 Upon click on any of the toolbar buttons, the corresponding formula node will be added to the formula.

-### Formula Area
+### Expression Area
-The Formula Area contains a visible presentation of the Formula beinged edited.
+The Expression Area contains a visible presentation of the formula's expression.
-You can use the keyboard to select, move and delete nodes in the formula:
+You can use the keyboard to select, move and delete nodes in the expression:
 * Add node - tap e.g. +, / or ( keys to add addition, division and groupStart nodes, respectively (see complete list below)
 * Select nodes - right/left arrow or tap the node.
 By holding the shift key you can select multiple nodes
 * Move nodes - holding ctrl key, tap the right/left arrows to move the selected node
 * Delete node - delete key deletes the selected node, backspace deletes the selected node OR the last node, moving backwards

-Add node shortkeys:
+Add node keyboard shortkeys:
 * "+" - addition operator
-* "-" - subtraction operator
+* "-" - subtraction operatorP
 * "/" - division operator
 * "%" - modulo operator
 * ":" - divide operator
 * "^" - exponentiation operator
 * "(" - groupStart without function
 * ")" - groupEnd

+### Parameter Pane
+The Parameter Pane lists the available parameters for your formula

+The paremeters are divided into two groups:
+* Tile Values - numeric values defined on and visible on the tile, e.g. the numeric columns defined in a table component
+* Formula parameters - parameters shared between formulas and sub expressions (scope: tile) used for partial calculations.
+These can be added/edited/deleted.

+The formula parameters are divided into three types:
+* Count - a data source count
+* Field aggregate - a data source field aggregate
+* Sub expression - can be used to divide a complex formula expression into multiple, composable sub expressions.
+A sub expression can, as a formula expression, use tile values and formula parameters as variables

+#### Formula parameter dimensions and connections
+The dimensions of a parameter (count/field aggregate) are determined by the tile values (formulas) that uses it.
+A parameter can be used by many tile values with different dimensions (e.g. a two dimensional grid with some row category values and some grid (row+column) category values - in this case a paremeter that is used by both these value groups will be calculated for both dimension groups (row only and row+column)).

+You can also **override** a parameter's connections to its categories/dimensions (ie. the tile categories) in the "Connect ... by" options when editing a parameter.
+You can **remove** the dimension altogether by choosing the "No Connection" option.
+This can be useful for e.g. calculating totals and percentage of a total.

 <br/>